 There are currently photo stations installed at two habitat restoration sites in Bellingham, with plans to install more photo stations in the future.
 Photo stations are installed at the Padden Creek Daylighting site near the Rotary Trailhead, and the Squalicum Creek Re-route site near the Sunset Pond parking area.

 view a map with the photo station locations.

 Annual Time-lapse Videos

-Time-lapse videos will be created for each habitat restoration site using the photos that you and others submit via e-mail or text to
+The following time-lapse videos will be updated annually using the photos that Bellingham community members and visitors submit via e-mail or text to

 Padden Creek Daylighting Project